jenkinsci/pipeline-model-definition-plugin/rfc/JENKINS-41334-parallel-stage-execution.md

 Given the benefits to the nested stages over parallel branches in terms of implementation and metadata, it seems preferrable to go with the nested stages implementation.

+### Visualization

+Note that this section is at least partially speculative.
+We will defer to the Blue Ocean team for the final decision on visualization of parallel stages.

+At least initially, we would recommend only visualizing the first level of parallel stages, in the same manner that parallel branches are visualized in Blue Ocean currently.
+This would mean flattening anything below the first `parallel` invocation's `stage`s.
+Another possibility would be flattening the visualization at each level - i.e., initially just displaying the first level of nesting, but allowing drilling down into an individual parallel branch/`stage` and displaying the next level of nesting, and so on.